Baker Mayfield joins chorus appealing for Julius Jones, whose execution remains set for Thursday

 Mayfield and other sports figures joined a chorus that includes Kim Kardashian West, who in 2019 urged Stitt and the Oklahoma Pardon and Parole Board to consider Jones’s clemency petition — a majority of the board earlier this month recommended that Stitt commute Jones’s sentence to life in prison with the possibility of parole.
 Last week, five Republican state lawmakers urged the governor to spare Jones’s life.
 But prosecutors believe the evidence against Jones is sound.

 “It’s a shame that it’s gotten this far,” Mayfield said Wednesday.
-“We’re 24 hours away, so it’s tough, and hopefully god can intervene and handle it correctly.”
+“We’re 24 hours away, so it’s tough, and hopefully God can intervene and handle it correctly.”